 The formulations mentioned in each doshic menstrual type are beautifully catered for that dosha.
 The herbs mentioned with them are also very helpful to target a specific menstrual flow.
 In addition to those, the following herbs can aid in meeting your particular needs.

 - Ashoka.
-Ashoka is the queen of herbs for the female reproductive system, as a uterine tonic and aiding in heavy bleeding and pain.15 Literally meaning, “remover of sorrow,” this herb will aid in physical as well as psychological pain.17 Its astringent taste also aids in removing excess tissue and wastes and helps tone the uterus, aiding in heavy cycles.18
+Ashoka is the queen of herbs for the female reproductive system, as a uterine tonic and aiding in heavy bleeding and discomfort.15 Literally meaning, “remover of sorrow,” this herb will aid in physical as well as psychological pain.17 Its astringent taste also aids in removing excess tissue and wastes and helps tone the uterus, aiding in heavy cycles.18

 - Shatavari.
 Shatavari has been translated as the “women who has a hundred husbands.”
 This herb is very building, is pitta reducing, and has a particular affinity to the female reproductive tract and urinary system.17 As such, it is seen as an adaptogen during times of stress and over taxation of the body.19

 - Ashwagandha.
 While this herb is more known for its benefits in men, it is also used traditionally as a great tonic and adaptogen for the nervous system, including the adrenals.17, 20, 21 This, along with its building properties, make it a go-to herb for emaciation and burn-out, which can cause a scanty, vata flow.

 - Kanchanar guggulu.
 This guggulu formulation contains heating and cleansing herbs in addition to kanchanar.18 It is great for scraping and moving out wastes, particularly in gynecologic imbalances involving stagnation and congestion.17

 - Anantamul.
 The Ayurvedic classics texts love anantamul as a pitta pacifier in the blood, making it a great blood cleanser, and in the genitourinary tract.22 It acts as a cleanser, in addition to being a nourisher.17